Double degree and double major

 Double majoring in the same department is allowed only in multi-major departments.
-For example, a French major may double with Spanish, even though both majors are within the Romance Languages Department.
+For example, a French major may double with Italian, even though both majors are within the French and Italian Studies Department.
 Whether you are allowed to complete both the B.A. and B.S. programs in one department, such as Biology, either as a double major or a double degree, is a decision made by the department involved.
 In general it is not allowed, although some departments allow a student with an earlier B.A. to return as a postbaccalaureate student to complete a B.S.

 Applying to graduate